 Produces very detailed documents.

 The Epson EcoTank ET-3950 produces sharp enough scans, even if they're slightly over-exposed.
 Although it has some difficulty capturing very fine details, the results remain clear and usable for most purposes.
-The scanner includes a robust set of features, like automatic duplex scanning and an automatic document feeder, which make it suitable for heavier workloads.
+The scanner features a robust set of capabilities, including automatic duplex scanning and an automatic document feeder, making it well-suited for heavier workloads.
 That said, it's relatively slow, which may be an issue in situations where time is a constraint.

 Includes an automatic document feeder.